Skip to content

 def sample(self, data: Sequence[TRaw]) -> list[TTransformed]:

-return [self.transform.sample(x) for x in data]
+return [self.pipeline.sample(x) for x in data]

 def collate(